In this tutorial, we’ll use the Patch Editor to create an effect that responds to interactions with the screen of the

 First you're going to add the interaction that changes the size of the clown nose.
 You'll use the Screen Pinch patch to do this - but there are all kinds of interaction patches to choose from.

 To control all of the scale coordinates of the clown nose at once, you'll need to take the screen pinch gesture and convert it into one point.
-To do this we'll use the Point Pack patch.
+To do this you can use the Pack patch.

-Then, connect the Scale port in the Screen Pinch patch to each of the 3 input ports on the Point Pack patch:
+Then, connect the Scale port in the Screen Pinch patch to each of the 3 input ports in the Pack patch:

 Now you've converted the screen pinch gesture into one point, you can connect it to a patch representing the scale of the clown nose itself.
 To do this:

 The scale of the clown nose should now change when you pinch the screen - use the Spark AR Player app to try it out.

 As you can see in the Viewport and the Simulator, the confetti is visible all the time.
-Let’s change this using the Screen Long Press patch.
+Let’s change this using the **Screen Long Press*** patch.

-It's a boolean data type, which means at any point in time, it's either true or false.
+It outputs a boolean data type, which means at any point in time it's either true or false.
 In this graph, it means means the long press gesture is either detected or it isn't.

 To tell Spark AR Studio what to do when a long press is detected, you'll need to:

-Next, you'll need to send this signal to the particle systems in your scene.
+Next, you'll need to send this signal to the particle systems.
 The property that controls the rate at which particles are emitted is the Birthrate, so that's where you need to send the signal.